mhooten/mhooten.github.io/_pages/about.md

 Raiho, A., E.F.
 Nicklen, A. Foster, C.A.
 Roland, and M.B.
 Hooten.
 (In Press).
 Bridging implementation gaps to connect large ecological datasets to complex models.
 Ecology and Evolution.
 * New paper accepted in ISR:
 Scharf, H.R., X. Lu, P.J.
 Williams, and M.B.
 Hooten.
 (In Press).
 Constructing flexible, identifiable, and interpretable statistical models for binary data.
 International Statistical Review.
-* New paper published in Journal of Fish Diseases:
-Lepak, J.M., A.G.
-Hansen, M.B.
-Hooten, D. Brauch, and E.M.
-Vigil.
-(2021).
-Rapid proliferation of the parasitic copepod Salmincola californiensis on kokanee salmon in a large Colorado reservoir.
-Journal of Fish Diseases, 45: 89-98.
 * New paper on inverse reinforcement learning accepted in Annals of Applied Statistics:
 Schafer, T.L.J., C.K.
 Wikle, and M.B.
 Hooten.
 (In Press).
 Bayesian inverse reinforcement learning for collective animal movement.
 Annals of Applied Statistics.